jfernandez/cj4r/README.markdown

 ## Examples ##

-* Return all transactions that occurred yesterday, sorted by sId in ascending order (defaults)
+* Return all transactions that occurred yesterday, sorted by postingDate in ascending order (defaults)

 <pre>
 	Cj4r::PublisherCommission.find(:all)